mvolkmann/blog/src/smalltalk/41-morphic.md

 ## Creating and Modifying Morphs

 Only a small set of morphs are provided by default.
-A good source of additional morphs is the package "UI-Tools".
+The package UI-MetaProperties is a good source of additional morphs.

-To install this:
+To install it:

 - Clone the https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-UI repository
   into the same directory as the Cuis-Smalltalk-Dev repository.
 - Open a Workspace.
 - Enter `Feature require: 'UI-MetaProperties'` and "Do it".

   This installs the following other packages that can also be installed individually:

   - Complex
-- CuisBase
-- Graphics-Files-Additional
-- UI-Core
-- UI-Click-Select
   - UI-Color-Panel
-- UI-Edit-Lens
-- UI-Entry
+  - UI-Components
   - UI-Layout-Panel
+  - UI-Packager
   - UI-Shapes

+- The UI-Compoents package installed above installs the following other packages:

+  - UI-Click-Select
+  - UI-Core
+  - UI-DragAndDrop
-- UI-Packager
+  - UI-Entry
   - UI-Panel

-Previously there was a package named `UI-Tools` that depended on `UI-MetaProperties` and the following packages.
-If needed, these must now be installed individually.

-- UI-Components
-- UI-DragAndDrop
-- UI-Palette
   - UI-Widgets

 The set of "Basic" morphs will now include `BoxedMorph`, `EllipseMorph`, `FrameMorph`, `ImageMorph`, `LabelMorph`, `LineMorph`, `PointerLineMorph`,